 Yield: 6 servings

 Editor Note: Our favorite brand of mezcal at Taste of Home is Mezcal Union’s Joven mezcal.
 It has a deeply smoky flavor that we love and has the smooth texture of fine scotch.
-You can pick up a bottle at Astor Wine online or find a brick-and-motor store on Mezcal Union’s website.
+You can pick up a bottle at Drizly online or find a brick-and-motor store on Mezcal Union’s website.

 - Mix the first eight ingredients together in a 2-quart pitcher.
 Stir in the horseradish, if you want to include it.